shrumit/Western-Timetable-Maker/README.md

 * The frontend is a Vue.js/Vuex single-page application.

-* The `compute_server` contains the pure function C++ program to compute and evaluate valid timetables.
+* `compute_server/` contains a C++ program that computes and evaluates valid timetables.
 It is wrapped by a small Node.js script to create a RESTful API.

 * Flow of data: